ECMWFCode4Earth/Elefridge.jl/README.md

 ### Information content

-To calculate the information content of an n-dimensional array (any typ `T` is supported that can be reinterpreted as `8,16,24,32,40,48,56` or `64-bit` unsigned integer) the following functions are exported:
+To calculate the information content of an n-dimensional array (any typ `T` is supported that can be reinterpreted as `8,16,24,32,40,48,56` or `64-bit` unsigned integer) the following functions are provided:

 **bitcount**.
 The function `bitcount(A::Array)` counts all occurences of the 1-bit in every bit-position in every element of `A`.
 E.g.